fuankarion/Vision17/Lab6-Superpixels/readme.md

 - http://157.253.63.7/Lab5Images.tar.gz

-It is a small, randomly selected, subset of the BSDS500 Segementation database (annotations  included).
+It is a small, randomly selected, subset of the BSDS500 Segmentation database (annotations  included).

 ## Creating a  basic segmentation method